Food and Eating Related Addiction Treatment Programs

 Food addictions can be fatal if allowed to progress over a long period of time.

-If you or someone you know needs to find an eating addiction treatment program, call the free national referral hotline at 1-888-439-3435.
+If you or someone you know needs to find an eating addiction treatment program, call the free national referral hotline at 1-888-439-3435 Who Answers?.
 This service can help you locate a treatment facility near you.
 Rest assured all your information is kept confidential, private, and secure.